 The best way to keep your guinea pig’s teeth properly filed down is to provide them with unlimited amounts of grass hay, such as timothy hay or orchard grass hay.
 Long strands of hay do a great job of keeping teeth in check.
 You can also provide apple tree sticks, willow twig balls, or other safe edible chew toys.

-Despite this, some guinea pigs are prone to tooth problems.
-It also becomes more likely as your guinea pig ages.
-Some guinea pigs are genetically predisposed to teeth problems and require regular dental filing by a vet.
+Despite this, some guinea pigs are prone to tooth problems like malocclusion.
+This also becomes more likely as your guinea pig ages.
+Some guinea pigs are genetically predisposed to tooth problems and require regular dental filing under sedation by a vet.

 Allergies are one of the most common reasons people give up their guinea pigs.
 If you or anyone in your family has sensitivities to fur, dust, or dander, make sure you spend some time with guinea pigs before adopting a couple of your own.